mlynckat/InfVis_HS24/documentation/part2_texts_for_poster.md

 ## Abstract

 We developed an interactive Streamlit app to explore the Open LLM Leaderboard dataset, enabling users to filter models, create visualizations, and analyze performance metrics.
-Key findings revealed a strong correlation between model size and performance, with diminishing returns as size increases.
-The app guided the creation of infographics on selecting models for specific GPU configurations and understanding the environmental trade-offs of scaling up.
-This poster showcases the app’s methodology, tools, and insights.
+A strong positive correlation between model size and performance was revealed.
+The app guided the creation of infographics on selected models for specific GPU configurations and understanding the environmental trade-offs of scaling up.

-## Exploration
+## Exploration & Journey

 Using Python, Pandas, and Plotly, we developed an interactive Streamlit app to analyze the Open LLM Leaderboard dataset, enabling dynamic data exploration.
-The app included several key features, such as interactive filters to sort models by architecture, size, type, or family.
-Users could also create customizable visualizations, including scatter plots, radar charts, heatmaps, and parallel coordinate plots, with adjustable axes and grouping options.
-Metric analysis tools allowed for the identification of top-performing models and an evaluation of efficiency through performance-to-parameter ratios.
+The app includes several key features, such as filters to sort models by architecture, size, type, or family.
+It allowed us to create interactive visualizations, including scatter plots, radar charts, heatmaps, and parallel coordinate plots.
 Additionally, the app provided insights through statistical summaries, z-score normalization, and clustering techniques, offering a deeper understanding of the data.
 This tool played a central role in guiding our exploration and uncovering patterns while validating hypotheses.

-## Journey

-The Open LLM Leaderboard dataset contains performance metrics for large language models.
-Through an initial exploration of the data, trends and patterns were identified, particularly in relation to model size, performance, and efficiency.
-The Streamlit app served as a primary tool for this analysis, allowing for interactive hypothesis testing and a more detailed understanding of the dataset.
-This exploration led to two key findings.
-First, there was a strong correlation between the number of parameters in a model and its performance across various metrics, confirming the hypothesis that larger models generally perform better.
-Second, it became evident that as model sizes increased, the performance gains began to plateau, indicating a threshold beyond which further increases in size resulted in diminishing returns.
-These findings led us to create the following infographics:
+The Open LLM Leaderboard dataset shows performance metrics for large language models.
+Data exploration revealed patterns in model size, performance, and efficiency.
+Using the Streamlit App for interactive analysis, two key findings emerged: 1) model parameters strongly correlate with performance across metrics, confirming larger models perform better; 2) performance gains plateau with size increases, showing diminishing returns.
+Further the deeper investigation of the best performing models and costs of running such models was conducted, resulting in two information graphics.

+## The Best LLMs You Can Run on Your GPU: Models for Different VRAM Configurations – Identifying the top-performing models under 13B, 26B, 40B, and 64B parameters to match GPU capabilities.

+The first infographic provides a practical guide to model selection based on available GPU VRAM, highlighting the best-performing models for specific parameter thresholds.

+## Is it worth paying more for VRAM and produce more CO2?

+The second infographic takes a more fine-grained look at the best models.
+How much performance in which tasks do you gain when you increase the size of the model?
+And how much more CO2 does it cause?
+Is it worth it?
+In most of the cases the answer is No.

 ## Learning